acmutsa/Portal/README.md

 The port mapping chosen here is arbitrary (high port number reduces chances of appearance in a port exclusion range).
 Change as you wish.
 Details [here][docker-compose-networking].

 Once created, the database will need to be updated with the current schema.
-Execute [`yarn prisma db push`][prisma-db-push].
+Execute [`npx prisma db push`][prisma-db-push].
 This command should not be used for _existing_ DBs.

 ## Migration